-This article will discuss the nature of shyness and how to overcome shyness the right way.
+This article will discuss what causes a person to be shy and how to overcome shyness the right way.

-Shyness is a personality disorder because a shy person has problems dealing with the people he wants to interact with.
-Shyness makes a person uncomfortable around others and shy people find it difficult to express themselves freely and start conversations with people.
+Shyness is a personality disorder because a shy person has problems dealing with the people they want to interact with.
+Shyness makes a person uncomfortable around others.
+Shy people find it difficult to express themselves freely and start conversations with people.

 One or more of these underlying problems may be causing a person’s shyness.
 So if these underlying problems dealt with then shyness can be easily prevented.

 Our mind develops a behaviour only when it finds that it is useful for achieving some kind of an important goal.

 We may or may not be conscious of that goal.
 So, even if you logically consider a behaviour such as shyness unwanted, your subconscious mind will have its own, apparently illogical reason for developing it.

 The subconscious mind makes a person feel shy to ensure that they avoid social situations.
 The shy person believes that there’s something wrong with him or her that other people aren’t supposed to know about.